~ Sandal Magna Castle ~

 Here they built a motte [mound] about 10 metres high

-anda bailey [courtyard within the outer defences]
+and a bailey [courtyard within the outer defences]

 now referred to as Lowe ['Law'] Hill near Thornes,

 Wakefield.
-The site was excavated in 1953 but although it
+The site was excavated in 1953 but although

 could not be dated it is considered to have been built in the